kkuba91/uGESRTP/README.md

 #### Micro GE Inteligent PLCs communication protocol
 #### Used by PLC family: 90-30, 90-70, RX3i, RX7i
 #### Class tested with RX3i CPU with general functions for data exchange with a PLC
 #### Protocol was design mainly to communicate Machine Edition Development Environment with PLC.
-Unfortunately this is the only native protocol for data communication, so it is high aviable and takes full access to PLC data.
-Somehow restricted(parametrized) access was given to other protocols like Modbus, tcp.OPC.
+Unfortunately this is the native protocol for data communication, so data is high aviable and protocol allows to take a full access to PLC (like by PLC IDE).
+The structure is closed and explored at observations.
+Somehow restricted(parametrized) access to tags was given to other protocols like Modbus, tcp.OPC.
 That is why preffered use for commisioning is a principle practice strongly recommended here.

 Metodology of the protocol:

-- Set/Reset value (like in Modbus - no realtime ethernet)
+- Set/Reset value (like in Modbus - no realtime ethernet - no watchdog, but still it is quite fast)

+- According observations[2] SCADA drivers request for every memory type (%R, %AI, &M, %Q..) separately (not possible to pack two requests inside one tcp/ip transaction)

+- According observations[2] SCADA drivers always request for not single data register (in my test it was 7 registers, but only one was read).
+The reason is because of required structure of ACK,PSH answer packet has required length (56 bytes).
+This mechanism forces PLC to send next packet with bare data (only requested data values listed inside a ACK, PSH packet.
+It is convinient for larger data read from the PLC.

 - Use of Ethernet Service Requests for data manipulation (something similar like SRV_REQ function block in PLC code, but it has other coding)

-- It uses TCP/IP communication with initialization at the begining
+- It uses TCP/IP communication with initialization (handshake) at the begining

 ### How to: